Imperial Guard (Japan): Imperial Guard of the National Police Agency

-After the disbandment of the Imperial guard divisions, their missions were merged into the Imperial Police (皇宮警察, Kōgū-Keisatsu), a civilian law enforcement branch of the Ministry of the Imperial Household.
+After the disbandment of the Imperial Guard divisions, their missions were merged into the Imperial Police (皇宮警察, Kōgū-Keisatsu), a civilian law enforcement branch of the Ministry of the Imperial Household.
 In 1947, it was reorganized into the Imperial Guard Bureau (皇宮警察部, Kōgū-Keisatsu-bu) of the Tokyo Metropolitan Police Department, and then transferred to the National Rural Police (国家地方警察, Kokka Chihō Keisatsu Honbu).
-After several renaming, it became the Imperial Guard Headquarters (皇宮警察本部, Kōgū-Keisatsu Honbu) in 1949.
+After being renamed several times, it became the Imperial Guard Headquarters (皇宮警察本部, Kōgū-Keisatsu Honbu) in 1949.
 With the total reconstruction of the Japanese police systems in 1954, it became a part of the National Police Agency.

 At present, it consists of over 900 security police personnel who provide personal security for the Emperor, Crown Prince and other members of the Imperial Family, as well as protection of imperial properties, including the Tokyo Imperial Palace, Kyoto Imperial Palace, Katsura Imperial Villa, Shugakuin Imperial Villa (both in Kyoto), Shosoin Imperial Repository in Nara, as well as Hayama Imperial Villa and Nasu Imperial Villa.

-The Imperial Guard also maintains a 14 horse mounted police unit for use by guards of honour at state ceremonies.
-In addition to their security duties, the Imperial Guard is also responsible for fire-fighting within the grounds of the Palace, and maintains fire engines and trained staff of this purpose.
+The Imperial Guard maintains a 14-horse mounted police unit for use by guards of honour at state ceremonies.
+In addition to their security duties, the Imperial Guard is responsible for fire-fighting within the grounds of the Palace, and maintains fire engines and trained staff for this.

 The NPA Imperial Guards wear a dark blue or a blue-grey police uniform with white gloves while on duty with peaked caps for public duties activities.
 They also wear white pistol belts, lanyards, helmets, boot laces or leggings.
 They carry police rank insignia in their shoulder boards.

+The Imperial Guard stepped up their efforts to protect the Imperial Family after the assassination of Shinzo Abe in 2022.